deshamed/Anti-Nuker/README.md

 4. Edit `src/core/settings.js` and paste your Bot Token
 5. Run the Repl and Copy the `repl.co` link.
 Use that link in [Uptimerobot](https://uptimerobot.com)

+#### Method 2: Direct Launch (Simpler but could still have issues
+1. Press the green button that says **"<> Code"**
+2. Next you press where it says **"Download ZIP"
+3. After downloading, extract the zip file.
+4. Run the file called start.exe.

 ## Have issues?

 if you find a bug in the antinuke or want to ask something about the bot, you can report it by opening an issue ;)